THE TRUE MEANING OF DESIGN IS TO OFFER A SOLUTION TO A PROBLEM.

 Unmarked Gear is a sewn goods initiative that bases everything around leaving it better.

-The answer is as simple as it is difficult to accomplish -- to base everything around leaving no trace.
-To say that Unmarked Gear includes sustainability into its business practice would be an insult to the amount of effort I’ve devoted into building it.
-Unmarked Gear does not include sustainability.
+To say that Unmarked Gear includes sustainability into its business practice would be an insult to the amount of effort I’ve put into building it.
+Unmarked Gear does not patronize sustainability.
 It is sustainable retail in action.

 From my suppliers, to production, to after-market support, everything about Unmarked Gear revolves not around the customer, not around the product, and certainly not around profits; but around lasting impact.
-The tack is holistic -- encompassing direct, short-term sustainable measures while also supporting longer-term solutions that contribute to sustainability in their own way and time.
+The tack is holistic -- encompassing direct, short-term sustainable measures while also supporting longer-term solutions.

 As the greatest sitcom in the world, 30 Rock, once put it: “There’s only three things standing between you and winning: your breasts, and wanting it bad enough.”
-What problem are you solving with your gear?
-Are you a designer, or a hobbyist?
-Climate change is inevitable and needs a solution now.
-So tell me, how bad do you want it?
+So tell me, what solutions are you creating with your craft?
+And how bad to you want it?